oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 You pay 12.4% on the first 137,700 of earnings(2020) for Social Security and 2.9% on all of your earnings for the Medicare portion.

-You will pay an additional 0.9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers--$250,000 for married filing jointly, and $125,000 married filing separate.
+You pay an additional 0.9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers, $250,000 for married filing jointly, and $125,000 married filing separate.

 You calculate your net income by <b>subtracting deductions like business expenses from your total income on a Schedule C form</b>.

-You can learn more about deductible business expenses by reading the Schedule C instructions and reading the IRS' Publication 535 Business Expenses.
+> Learn more about deductible business expenses by reading the Schedule C instructions and reading the IRS' Publication 535 Business Expenses.

 You then take 92.35% of your Schedule C net profit you calculated and use that to <b>determine your self employment tax on your Schedule SE</b>, so read the instructions for more information.